a KARLSBADER IN vienna

 Ludwig Reiter III. developing a new last.

 In the 1960’s more and more Stores were opened in Vienna.
 The trademark “Fox Medana” was a huge success.
 By 1966, Ludwig Reiter employed about 200 employees.
 Ludwig Reiter III played a key role in the development of the latter.

 In the late 1960’s and 1970’s, during the stormy upheavals of the European shoe branches, research continued into the labour intensive procedure of making welted shoes, which proved to be an invaluable advantage.

-The 4th generation: Lukas, Till and Uz Reiter (from left to right).
+The fourth generation: Lukas, Till und Ludwig-Uz Reiter (left to right).